Georgegriff/griffadev/src/posts/eslint-new-features/eslint-new-features.md

 ```js
 ReferenceError: regeneratorRuntime is not defined
 ```

-By dumb luck, i've been through the pain of this message many times, and knew exactly what was wrong, Jest was trying to transform the perfectly valid code.
+By dumb luck, I've been through the pain of this message many times, and knew exactly what was wrong, Jest was trying to transform the perfectly valid code.

 It's almost 2021, and this is a server app, I certainly do not want to transpile `async/await` especially not in unit tests!